fjossinet/RNArtistCore/README.md

 To produce the drawings for all the structural files, type:
 <pre>java -jar /path/to/your/rnartistcore-X.X.X-jar-with-dependencies.jar -d /path/to/your/root_folder</pre>

-This will generate a drawing script with default parameters for each structural file (with the same name and location).
+This will generate an RNartistCore script with default parameters for each structural file (with the same name and location).
 One generated, each script will be evaluated to plot and save each 2D in a 250x250 PNG file.
 Your root folder in now a database fully compliant with the graphical tool [RNArtist](https://github.com/fjossinet/RNArtist).

 If you just want to produce your drawings with the default parameters, you can save them in 1000x1000 SVG files.
 To do so, you need to use the option ```--with-svg```.
 If you're sure to have no need of [RNArtist](https://github.com/fjossinet/RNArtist), you can use the options ```--with-svg --no-png```.